yochaigal/cairn/cairn-srd.md

 **Morale**
 Enemies must pass a WIL save to avoid fleeing when they take their first casualty and again when they lose half their number.
 Some groups may use their leader&#39;s WIL in place of their own.
 Lone foes must save when they&#39;re reduced to 0HP.
 Morale does not affect PCs.

-**Wealth &amp; Treasure**
-The most common coin is the gold piece (gp), which is equal to 10 silver pieces (sp) and 100 copper pieces (cp).

-Treasure is highly valuable, usually bulky,and rarely useful beyond its value.It can be a lure, taking PCs to exotic and even dangerous locations, and is often under the protection of intimidating foes.

-Villages,strongholds, and ports of call barter and trade based on the local rarity and value of an item orcommodity.

 **Hirelings**
 PCs can hire **hirelings** to aid them in their expeditions.
 To create a hireling, roll 3d6 for each ability score, then give them 1d6 HP and a simple weapon (d6), then roll on the **Character Creation** tables to further flesh them out.
 Hirelings cost between 1-3gp per day, or a share of whatever treasure the party obtains.

+**Wealth &amp; Treasure**
+The most common coin is the gold piece (gp), which is equal to 10 silver pieces (sp) and 100 copper pieces (cp).

+Treasure is highly valuable, usually bulky,and rarely useful beyond its value.It can be a lure, taking PCs to exotic and even dangerous locations, and is often under the protection of intimidating foes.

+Villages,strongholds, and ports of call barter and trade based on the local rarity and value of an item or commodity.

 **Spellbooks &amp; Scrolls**
 **Spellbooks** contain a single spell and take up one slot.
 They cannot be transcribed or created; instead they are recovered from places like tombs, dungeons, and manors.